-This year the school has liaised with and had meetings with a number of external advisers including educational psychologists, speech and language consultants, physiotherapists, IT consultants, occupational therapists, educational advisors and consultants.
+This year the school has liaised with and had meetings with a number of external advisers including educational psychologists, speech and language consultants, IT consultants, educational advisors and consultants.
+The school this year has started working alongside 'Futures in Mind'.